eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 Approval has been shown to have [essentially the same level of outcomes](https://electionscience.github.io/vse-sim/VSEbasic/){:target="_blank"} as more complex Condorcet methods in "Voter Satisfaction Efficiency" (VSE).
 Whereas Condorcet gets about 86%-98% VSE, Approval gets 89%-95%, depending on strategy.
 And what do we gain in return for that three percent drop in maximum VSE?

-We have mentioned thus far the simplicity to count Approval votes compared to more complex ranked methods, which balloon in complexity as the number of candidates increases.
-So it's exceptionally simpler to actually use in practice, which has nontrivial importance.
+We have mentioned thus far the simplicity of counting Approval votes compared to more complex ranked methods, which balloon in complexity as the number of candidates increases.
+So it's much simpler to use in practice, which has nontrivial importance.

 There is the fact that, unlike any other Generalized Condorcet method, Approval never "breaks" due to a cycle, because Approval has no cycles.
 Sorry, but I'm not quite ready to take an extra 3% in maximum VSE for a system that's more complicated and has a tiny chance to completely collapse, and be relegated to a seemingly arbitrary tie-breaker, if voters are sufficiently messy.
 I'll take the sturdy simplicity of a 95% system, that can promise it will never break, any day.